Maintenance mode

 Note

-All non-cluster threatening issues will not be sent by the monitoring system to external entities.
-All alerts will still be received by StorPool support and will be classified as “under maintenance” internally, while the node or the cluster are under maintenance mode.
+All non-cluster threatening issues related to the node in maintenance mode will not be sent by the monitoring system to external entities.
+All alerts will still be received by StorPool support and will be classified as “under maintenance” internally, while the node is in maintenance mode.

 Attention